jstrnbrg/LS_RB101/L4/_L4_notes.md

 - `.select`returns a new collection containing all elements that fulfilled the criteria.
 - `.select` uses the return of the block (i.e. the return value of the last expression in the block) to decide if the current element should be added to the returned collection or not. e.g. if the last expression in the block is `puts x` then no element will be added as `puts x` always returns `nil`
 - `.map` places the return value of the block in the new collection that will be returned.
-- `.any?` returns try if the block's return value in at least one iteration is truthy ( (like || statement )
+- `.any?` returns true if the block's return value in at least one iteration is truthy ( (like || statement )
-- `.all?` returns try if the block's return value in every iteration is truthy ( (like && statement )
+- `.all?` returns true if the block's return value in every iteration is truthy ( (like && statement )
 - Enumerable#first(num), num is optional, returns the first elements in the collection.
 - Enumerable#each_with_index, on arrays the first argument is the current value and the second the index, on hashes the first argument represents the pair and the second the index
 - Enumerable#include?(arg) returns true if arg is in enumerable, called on a hash, it checks if the key exists not if the value exists.